Pictures of complete positivity in arbitrary dimension: Complete positivity

 \section{Complete positivity}

-We start by recalling the \emph{CPM-construction}~\cite{selinger:completelypositive}, that, given a dagger compact category $\cat{C}$, produces a new dagger compact category $\CPM(\cat{C})$ as follows.
-For an introduction to dagger (compact) categories and their graphical calculus, we refer to~\cite{abramskycoecke:categoricalsemantics, kellylaplaza:compactcategories, selinger:graphicallanguages}.
+Compact categories and their graphical calculus originated in \cite{kelly, kellylaplaza:compactcategories}.
+For a gentle introduction to dagger (compact) categories \cite{abramskycoecke:categoricalsemantics} and their graphical calculus \cite{selinger:completelypositive}, we refer to~\cite{CatsII}.
+We now recall the \emph{\CPM--construction}~\cite{selinger:completelypositive}, that, given a dagger compact category $\cat{C}$, produces a new dagger compact category $\CPM(\cat{C})$ as follows.
 When wires of both types $A$ and $A^*$ arise in one diagram, we will decorate them with arrows in opposite directions.
 When possible we will suppress coherence isomorphisms in formulae.
 Finally, recall that $(\blank)_*$ reverses the order of tensor products, so $f_*$ has type $A^* \to B^* \tensor C^*$ when $f \colon A \to C \tensor B$~\cite{selinger:completelypositive}.

-\begin{itemize} \item The objects of $\CPM(\cat{C})$ are the same as those of $\cat{C}$. \item The morphisms $A \to B$ of $\CPM(\cat{C})$ are those morphisms of $\cat{C}$ that can be written in the form $(\id \tensor \eta^\dag \tensor \id)(f_* \tensor f) \colon A^* \tensor A \to B^* \tensor B$ for some morphism $f \colon A \to C \tensor B$ and object $C$ in $\cat{C}$.
+\begin{itemize} \item The objects of $\CPM(\cat{C})$ are the same as those of $\cat{C}$. \item The morphisms $A \to B$ of $\CPM(\cat{C})$ are those morphisms of $\cat{C}$ that can be written in the form $(\id \tensor \eta^\dag \tensor \id)(f_* \tensor f) \colon A^* \tensor A \to B^* \tensor B$ for some morphism $f \colon A \to X \tensor B$ and object $X$ in $\cat{C}$.